17 Easter Food Traditions From Around the World

 5. Hot Cross Buns

 Another Easter food tradition comes from a country that might be surprising: India.
-Although not as prevalent as Hinduism and Islam, Christianity made its way to India along with the British inspiring a unique dish enjoyed during the Easter festivities.
+Although not as prevalent as Hinduism and Islam, Christianity made its way to India along with the British, inspiring this unique dish enjoyed during the Easter festivities.

-Fugias are fermented and deep fried bread balls that look like tiny balloons.
-The time-intensive dish is generally reserved for special occasions and can be eaten alongside curries or enjoyed on their own.
+Fugias are fermented and deep-fried bread balls that look like tiny balloons.
+The time-intensive dish is generally reserved for special occasions and can be eaten alongside Indian food like curries or enjoyed on its own.

 8. Difo Dabo, Ethiopia

-Accompanying the feast is difo dabo, a round wheat loaf enriched with milk and honey, it’s name and ingredients a reference to the Biblical promised land.
+Accompanying the feast is difo dabo, a round wheat loaf enriched with milk and honey.
+Its name and ingredients are a reference to the Biblical promised land.
 Traditionally, the bread is wrapped in koba leaves and baked in a clay oven.

 9. Torta Pasqualina and Torta Pascualina

-Easter food traditions can be traced across the world with similar dishes appearing in unexpected places.
-The torta pasqualina is an Easter pie popular throughout Italy featuring a flaky crust filled with spinach, ricotta and most importantly, hard-boiled eggs.
+Easter food traditions can be traced across the world, with similar dishes appearing in unexpected places.
+Torta pasqualina is an Easter pie popular throughout Italy, featuring a flaky crust filled with spinach, ricotta and most importantly, hard-boiled eggs.

-The torta pascualina is a nearly identical pie found during Easter celebrations in Argentina and Uruguay brought to South America by Italian immigrants in the early twentieth century that has now become a cultural staple.
+This Easter food is a nearly identical pie found during Easter celebrations in Argentina and Uruguay.
+It was brought to South America by Italian immigrants in the early twentieth century and has now become a cultural staple.

 After abstaining from sweets during Lent, Maltese children get to enjoy figolli, sweet almond cakes covered in icing or chocolate and shaped into traditional symbols such as fish or lambs.